 ranch steaks and carrots

-Chicken breasts, ribeye, pork chops: These are all familiar hunks of meat that grace our tables every week.
+Chicken breasts, ribeye, pork chops: These familiar cuts grace our tables every week, and we love them.

 Beef Flanken Short Ribs

-With all the flavor of thick beef short ribs, these beef flanken short ribs are unique in that they can be grilled or braised without growing tough.
-This is because they’re cut from a cross-section, thinly across the bones.
+With all the flavor of thick beef short ribs, beef flanken short ribs are unique in that you can grill or braise them and they won’t grow tough.
+This is because they’re cut thinly from a cross-section across the bones.

 Bavette Steak

-True bavette steak, also called flap steak, can be tricky to find in the U.S. despite its popularity in The United Kingdom.
-It’s a finely-textured, flat steak cut from the bib of the sirloin.
+True bavette steak, also called flap steak, can be tricky to find in the U.S. (you’ll have better luck in the U.K., where it’s quite popular).
+It’s a finely textured, flat steak cut from the bib of the sirloin.

-With a distinctive grain and tender meat, it’s akin to skirt steak and flank steak.
+With a distinctive grain and tender meat, bavette is similar to skirt steak and flank steak.
 In fact, it’s often confused with hanger steak.
-It’s meant to be cooked hot and fast, so flash-fry it, sear it, or grill it up.
-Cut it thinly across the grain for best results.
+For best results, cook your bavette hot and fast; flash-fry it, sear it, or grill it.
+Be sure to cut it into thin slices against the grain.

 Flat Iron Steaks

 Flat iron steaks used to contain a tough sinew that made them less appealing, but researchers found a new way to cut them from the shoulder.
-Flat iron steaks are very lean yet rich with marbling, making for a deeply flavorful and meaty steak.
+Now these steaks are very lean, yet rich with marbling and deeply flavorful.

-Flat iron steaks are best grilled or seared, and pair well with full-bodied sauces like a red wine glaze.
-Or, impart intense flavor directly on to the steaks with this pepper crusted flat iron with root vegetable mash recipe.
+Flat iron steaks are best grilled or seared.
+They pair well with full-bodied sauces like a red wine glaze, or you can season the steaks simply and serve with a rich side, like this seared flat iron steak with asparagus gratin.

 Coulotte Roast

-While you may not have heard of it, the coulotte roast is one of the more tender cuts from the sirloin.
-It’s a large, boneless cut from the top of the sirloin cap.
-You’ll probably notice its thin layer of fat on top, which keeps the roast moist and delicious.
+While you may not have heard of it, the coulotte roast (also known as sirloin cap) is one of the more tender cuts from the sirloin.
+You’ll probably notice the thin layer of fat on top of this large, boneless cut, which keeps the roast moist and delicious.

 Denver Steak